What is BNPL (Buy Now, Pay Later) and How Does It Drive Revenue?

 Primary Revenue Streams

-1. Merchant Fees: BNPL providers charge merchants transaction fees ranging from 2% to 8%—significantly higher than standard credit card processing fees.
-Merchants accept these fees in exchange for increased sales and customer reach.
+• Merchant Fees: BNPL providers charge merchants transaction fees ranging from 2% to 8%—significantly higher than standard credit card processing fees.
+Merchants accept these fees in exchange for increased sales and customer reach, which highlights the benefits of BNPL for merchants.

 Additional Revenue Streams